zsimon13/Credit_Risk_Analysis/README.md

 ## Summary

+Among the resampling methods, the precision did not change significantly between the 4 models.
 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.